kanso/kanso/docs/guides/adding_pretty_links.md

 ## Add a view by slug

-Next we need to create a new view for a lookup by slug.
+Next you need to create a new view for a lookup by slug.
 This will be used later on to reference the documents instead of by id.
 In the <code>lib/views.js</code> add the following: